 Adissa's father is a cocoa grower supplying Nestlé, but Aliman grows Arachis (peanut plants).
 She would give Adissa little tasks to do around her field to keep her occupied.
 Aliman would then either sell the nuts or crush them into a paste, to cook dishes like Kedjenou – a spicy slow-cooked stew.

 Aliman didn't realize that asking Adissa to help her weed the field with a 'daba' (a small wooden hoe) constituted child labor.
 Indeed, children were allowed to use this tool, until a law change in Côte d'Ivoire in 2017 prohibited the use of sharp tools by children.

-It was Samou Sidi who spotted Adissa weeding her mother’s field.
-He is one of 1246 Community Liaison Officers who monitor over 40,000 children in Côte d’Ivoire on Nestlé’s behalf, as part of our Child Labor Monitoring and Remediation System (CLMRS).
+It was Samou Sidi who spotted Adissa weeding her mother's field.
+He is one of 1,640 Community Liaison Officers who keep contact with the families of over 86,000 children in Côte d'Ivoire on Nestlé's behalf, as part of our system to fight child labor.
 If they identify child labor then we intervene to stop it, giving kids help to attend school, training, or family support.

 Excelling in school